 Mindar provides teachings on compassion and advice to ward off the dangers of anger, desire and ego.

-Given the increasingly secondary influence of religion on Japanese everyday life, Goto hopes that the robot bonze of the Kodaiji temple will be able to touch the hearts of new generations in a different and more effective way than traditional monks.
+Given the increasingly secondary influence of religion on Japanese everyday life, Goto hopes that the robot bonze of the Kodaiji temple will be able to touch the hearts of the new generations in a different and more effective way than traditional monks.

 The robot bonze recites sermons in Japanese from the Pure Land Sutras, with English and Chinese translations projected onto the screen.